arangodb/arangodb/Documentation/Books/Manual/Administration/ActiveFailover/README.md

 ---------------------

 Followers in the active-failover setup are in a read-only mode.
-It is possible to read from these followers by adding a `X-Arango-Allow-Dirty-Read` header on each request.
+It is possible to read from these followers by adding a `X-Arango-Allow-Dirty-Read: true` header on each request.
 Responses will then automatically contain the `X-Arango-Potential-Dirty-Read` header so that clients can reject accidental dirty reads.

 Depending on the driver support for your specific programming language, you should be able to enable this option.